sajeethphilip/Beamer-Slide-Generator/README.md

-Update:  BSG-IDE.py  is a complete Development IDE to create the text file and all intermediate steps to generate PDF presentation output.
+Update:  BSG-IDE.py  is a complete development IDE that creates the text file and all intermediate steps to generate PDF presentation output.
+The IDE also provides a preamble editor that allows you to customise the look and feel of your presentation.
+I encourage users to upload their contributions to appealing preamble setup files under the creative commons licence to make the product versatile.

 Create a presentation slide in no time.
 That is the goal.
 Read the manual (RTM!)
 Contact me (nsp@airis4d.com) for clarifications.
 Contribute to the manual by adding your observations.
 AND Enjoy!